isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1099.md

 ---
-title: Dynamics 365 Business Central with E-invoicing Version 15 -Dynamics 365 BC Essential 3 Users
+title: -	Dynamics 365 Business Central is an ERP Solution designed to automate the majority of their transactions from CRM to Quoting, Ordering, producing, shipping and Invoicing on the sales side, to Purchasing, Receiving, Paying and Inventorying on the supply side. -	Assembly function are also available to cater to their mini-manufacturing needs  -	This would eliminate redundant processes and tasks and give the management a better perspective of the current state of affairs in the company.
 permalink: /productivity-solutions-grant/solutionrepo/solution1099
 ---

 ### Description

--	Dynamics 365 Business Central is an ERP Solution designed to automate the majority of their transactions from CRM to Quoting, Ordering, producing, shipping and Invoicing on the sales side, to Purchasing, Receiving, Paying and Inventorying on the supply side.
--	Assembly function are also available to cater to their mini-manufacturing needs
--	This would eliminate redundant processes and tasks and give the management a better perspective of the current state of affairs in the company.
+201117204M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Microlabs_20200231_Annex_3_20200630144142_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria